RyanLemas/CSGO-Skin-Price-Checker/README.md

 # CSGO-Skin-Price-Checker
-CSGO Skin Price Checker: A Python script utilizing Selenium and Plyer to automate the tracking of Counter-Strike: Global Offensive in-game item prices.
+CSGO Skin Price Checker: A Python script utilizing Selenium and Plyer to automate the tracking of Counter-Strike: Global Offensive (CS:GO) in-game item prices.
+This tool interacts with Steam Community Market and CSGOSkins.gg to compare prices, notifying users when the desired item is available at a lower price on an alternative site.
+The script supports user input for item details, conditions, and desired prices, with the option to run multiple loops at specified intervals for continuous monitoring.